-a few years ago i met steve O-L and we got to talking about recording some of his solo material. what i thought would be a simple, quick gig recording someone else’s music turned into something a lot deeper and more meaningful than anything i was expecting. recording tire swing co. has been some of the most inspiring and rewarding music-related work i’ve done with anyone, and steve’s become a great friend.
+In 2013 I met Steve O-L and we got to talking about recording some of his solo material.
+What I thought would be a simple, quick gig recording someone else’s music turned into something a lot deeper and more meaningful than anything I was expecting.
+Recording Tire Swing Co. has been some of the most inspiring and rewarding music-related work I’ve done with anyone, and Steve’s become a great friend.

-we were working on recording some new tire swing co. music — what became the TIME AWAY EP — when the road forked and led somewhere a little different. we started writing songs together when we’d never done that before. and then the floodgates opened, and we had to hold ourselves back from writing a second album before the first one was finished.
+We were working on recording some new Tire Swing Co. music — songs that would end up on the TIME AWAY EP — when the road forked and led somewhere a little different.
+We started writing songs together when we’d never done that before.
+And then the floodgates opened, and we had to hold ourselves back from writing a second album before the first one was finished.

 I don’t know how to explain it.
 There’s a strange spark between us, and the creative energy almost seems to have a mind of its own.
 If we sit down in a room with a few guitars and a piano, new song ideas are going to bubble to the surface.
 It doesn’t matter how wiped out or uninspired we think we are.
 It never fails.
 Half the time we aren’t even trying to come up with anything.
 It just happens.

 The songs on this album are about a Russian shortwave radio station, the doomed shared trajectory of outlaw lovers, the past as a mirror you look into to see who you are now, the difficulty of holding onto faith in a sometimes ugly world, the tools time wields like a malevolent surgeon, and the strange maze you would see if someone sliced your hand open, among other things.
 They feel like some of the best songs I’ve had a hand in creating.
 And there are some beautiful grace notes in there from Natalie Westfall, Kelly Hoppe, Stu Kennedy, Jim Meloche, and Dave Dubois.